 This one-year full-time course offers a postgraduate route to a career in professional accounting.
 It offers you the chance to complete much of the study and examination requirements involved in qualifying as an accountant.
 Upon successful completion of all requirements of the course, you will gain full exemption from all but the Final Admitting Examination (FAE) of Chartered Accountants Ireland (CAI).

-- AC6214 Auditing Principles and Methodologies (5 credits)
+AC6214 Auditing, Assurance, and Professional Ethics (5 credits)